ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe-footnotes.md

 <br/>
 <br/>

 *"'Then Moshe and Bnai Yisrael sang', 'They had faith in Hashem'.
-Because of this faith, they merited to inherit the land.Similarly, you find that in return for the faith that Avraham Avinu had in Hashem, he merited to inherit this world and the world to come, as it says: 'He had faith in Hashem, and He considered it to him for righteousness' (Breishit 15:6).
+Because of this faith, they merited to inherit the land.
+Similarly, you find that in return for the faith that Avraham Avinu had in Hashem, he merited to inherit this world and the world to come, as it says: 'He had faith in Hashem, and He considered it to him for righteousness' (Breishit 15:6).
 Similarly: 'The nation had faith' (Shmot 4:31), and it says: 'Hashem preserves the faithful, and repays with extra those who are haughty' (Tehillim 31:24).
 And so too with Moshe: 'His hands were a symbol of faith until the sun set' (Shmot 17:12)."*
 <br/>
 <br/>